.

 1828: On 20th March Dr. Murray, Archbishop of Dublin, dedicated the Convent Chapel.
 This event marked the beginning of a long service by the Sisters to the Parishioners of Firhouse which has lasted until today.

-Their existence as a contemplative order was banned by the Penal Laws as they were ‘productive.’
+Their existence as a contemplative order was banned by the Penal Laws as they were not ‘productive.’
 To comply with the Law the Sisters built the original school at Firhouse and although a contemplative order they taught all subjects.

 1975: On 1st November Firhouse Parish was constituted and Fr.
 Noel Madden appointed Administrator.
 Meanwhile the Carmelite Oratory served the local community.
 In the absence of a Parish Church the parishioners attended the Convent Masses at 9.00.a.m. and 10.30.a.m.
 These Masses were celebrated by the Fathers from the Carmelite College in Terenure, who have been the Convent Chaplains since 3rd December 1882.
 Among the Carmelite Chaplains was Fr.
 Lamont, then well known as Bishop Donal Lamont.
 Previous to 3rd December 1882 the Dominican Fathers were the Convent Chaplains.